FC AGMK: History

 Football club AGMK founded in 2004.
 The general sponsor and the team owner – JSC "Almalyk mining and metallurgical plant".
 The official name the football club AGMK is the abbreviation which comes from the name of the company in Russian (Russian: Алмалыкский горно-металлургический комбинат / Almalykskiy gorno-mettalurgichesky kombinat).
 "Almalyk mining and metallurgical plant" as successor to the disbanded football club "Metallurg Almalyk" who participated in 1966–1988 years in the Second League of the USSR championship.
 In the early years of founding, the club was called the AGMK.

 In 2004, the AGMK plant has applied to participate in the Uzbekistan First League (today called Uzbekistan Pro League) and soon the offer was accepted.
 In his debut season, AGMK finished sixth.
 In the season 2005–2006, the club finished in tenth place.
 At the end of the 2007 season, AGMK finished in seventh place in the Uzbekistan First League but were allowed to participate in the Uzbekistan High League (today called Uzbekistan Super League) because two clubs who were supposed to participate in the High League refused to participate for financial reasons.

-In his debut season in the High League, the club finished in tenth place out of sixteen teams and reached the semi-finals of the Uzbekistan Cup.
-In that season, the top scorer of the club became the Lithuanian Arturas Fomenka scored six goals.
-In 2009, the club changed its name to FK Olmaliq chief coach of the club was appointed a prominent Uzbek football player and aspiring coach Igor Shkvyrin.
-In that season, FK Olmaliq set your best performance in their history of appearances in the High League – fourth place.
+In their debut season in the High League, the club finished in tenth place out of sixteen teams and reached the semi-finals of the Uzbekistan Cup.
+In that season, the top scorer of the club became the Lithuanian Arturas Fomenka and scored six goals.
+In 2009, the club changed its name to FK Olmaliq.
+The chief coach of the club was appointed a prominent Uzbek football player and aspiring coach Igor Shkvyrin.
+In that season, FK Olmaliq set their best performance in their history of appearances in the High League – fourth place.

 In the season 2010 and 2011, the FK Olmaliq took eleventh place in the High League.
 In 2012, the club finished in eighth place, and the following season in fifth place.
 In the season of 2014, FK Olmaliq took the sixth place in the championship.
 In 2015, he repeated his success of 2014 and was again the sixth.
 In the 2016 season unexpectedly at the end of the season took 13-th place, and by the end of the 2017 season became the seventh team in the High League.

 In early January 2018, the club announced a return to the old and original name AGMK Olmaliq, under which he performed from 2004 to 2008, before renaming in FK Olmaliq in 2009.